elroydsouza/elroydsouza/README.md

 ### Hi there 👋

+My name is Elroy D'Souza.

+I recently graduated from Nottingham Trent University where I studied Computer Science.
+I am currently looking to be hired and I am open to a variety of grad roles in the computing industry.

 <!--
 **elroydsouza/elroydsouza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.